mitchtyson93/tcbso/docs/studio-policies.md

 ### Attendance

-Consistent attendance is essential for a dancer’s growth, as each class builds upon the previous lesson.
+Consistent attendance is essential for a dancer's growth, as each class builds upon the previous lesson.
 To ensure the best learning experience, dancers are encouraged to attend all classes.

 - Classes will begin and end promptly at the designated times.
 - **Level 1 Students:** Dancers arriving more than 15 minutes late will be asked to sit out and observe, taking notes, to prevent injuries due to inadequate warm-up.